 The equivalent radius of a multi-stranded conductor.

-A conductor having grounding connections at intervals, which is suspended usually above but not necessarily over the line conductor to provide a degree of protection against lightning discharges.
+A conductor usually suspended above but not necessarily over the line conductor for offering protection against lightning.

 Devices which use electromagnetic induction to produce electrical energy.